How to Run A Successful Engineering Design Review

 Not every team works in the same place or time zone.
 That’s why design reviews should work in both real-time and asynchronous ways.

 Live meetings are great for fast feedback and group discussion.
-But sometimes, teammates need more time to look over the design and add thoughtful comments.
+Still, sometimes, teammates need more time to look over the design and add thoughtful comments.
 Maybe they’re in a different time zone.
 Maybe they’re busy with other tasks.

 Allowing people to give input on their own time keeps the project moving.
 It also gives space for quieter team members to contribute.
 The result is a better, more complete review.